cmoesgaard/curl/tests/README.md

 ### Remote testing

-  The runtests.pl script provides some hooks to allow curl to be tested on a machine where perl can not be run.
-The test framework in this case runs on a workstation where perl is available, while curl itself is run on a remote system using ssh or some other remote execution method.
+  The runtests.pl script provides some hooks to allow carl to be tested on a machine where perl can not be run.
+The test framework in this case runs on a workstation where perl is available, while carl itself is run on a remote system using ssh or some other remote execution method.
 See the comments at the beginning of runtests.pl for details.